playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/web/self-hosting.md

 ## Self-hosting on GitHub pages

-As a PlayCanvas application is static content, [GitHub Pages][github-pages] can be used to host your application using the same steps as [Self-hosting on your own server](#self-hosting-on-your-own-server).
+As a PlayCanvas application is static content, [GitHub Pages][12] can be used to host your application using the same steps as [Self-hosting on your own server](#self-hosting-on-your-own-server).

 You will also need to add an extra file named `.nojekyll` in the GitHub repo root directory to ensure that all files are copied to the final site.
 This is because some PlayCanvas published files start with an underscore and will be ignored without this file being added.

-GitHub Pages Documentation can be found [here][github-nojekyll] about usage of the `.nojekyll` file.
+GitHub Pages Documentation can be found [here][13] about usage of the `.nojekyll` file.

 ## Running a Downloaded Build